Margaret Holgerson

 Margaret Holgerson (January 28, 1927 – March 23, 1990) was an American pitcher and infielder who played from to in the All-American Girls Professional Baseball League (AAGPBL).
 She batted and threw right-handed.
 After being married in 1948 she played under the name of Margaret Silvestri.
+One of only two pitchers to throw four no-hitters in the AAGPBL, she ranks in the top ten in the pitching all-time list for the best earned run average.

 Early life

 Born in Mobile, Alabama, Marge Holgerson started her career at second base but turned into a solid pitcher after a slow start.
 She collected a 76–69 record during her seven years in the league, allowing a 1.07 base runner per inning pitched, while her 1.94 career earned run average ranks her eighth in the all-time list of AAGPBL pitchers with at least 1,000 innings of work.

 Debut Season

 Holgerson entered the league in 1946 with the Rockford Peaches, playing for them through the 1949 mid-season before joining the Muskegon Lassies (1949–1950) and the Grand Rapids Chicks (1950–1952).
 She had a natural sidearm delivery, which the league had converted to in 1946.
 She posted a 2–2 record for Rockford as a rookie, while pitching 33 innings in five starts.
 At the plate, she hit a .190 batting average in 61 games.

 In 1947 Holgerson had more opportunities to show her talent.
 She made 27 pitching appearances, and went 9–15 with a 2.42 ERA and 48 strikeouts in 201 innings.
 But she would fare even better in 1948, when the league shifted strictly to overhand motion.
 She then turned in a competent pitcher, going 16–15 with a 1.92 ERA while setting personal records in wins, games pitched (37), strikeouts (194) and innings (277).
 She also finished fourth for the most strikeouts, sixth in ERA and seventh in innings.
 The Peaches, with Bill Allington at the helm, advanced to the best-of-five series of the Western Division and swept the Peoria Redwings in three games.

 Racine repeated the feat in the best-of-five first round, and upset the Kenosha Comets in three games.
 In Game 1, Lois Florreich recorded the first no-hitter in series history during a 6–0 victory, while Helen Fox followed with a two-hit, 3–2 win in Game 2.
 Then, Holgerson recorded a second no-hitter against the Comets, 4–0, helping Racine to advance to the final series.